Poland Pet Passport & Regulations

 - Have your veterinarian update an EU Pet Passport for your pet.
 An Annex IV form is not required for pets traveling to Poland from another EU Member State unless a rabies booster was administered by a veterinarian outside of the EU at any time after your pet received its microchip.

-No matter what country you are entering Poland from, you or your representative must sign a Declaration of Non-Commercial Transport stating that your pet's transport does not involve the sale or transfer of ownership of your pet.
+If you, as the owner, is being represented by another person, your representative must sign a Declaration of Non-Commercial Transport stating that your pet's transport does not involve the sale or transfer of ownership of your pet.

 The owner or a legal representative of the owner is not traveling with or within 5 days of the pet OR the purpose of the transport involves a sale or transfer of ownership.
 If either of these is correct, then your pet will travel under commercial regulations as follows: